Acera Health

 When to Seek Help

 If any of these signs persist for more than two weeks, it’s vital to seek professional help.
 A mental health professional or primary care provider can perform an evaluation and help establish a proper treatment plan.
 The earlier you seek help, the sooner recovery can begin.
+The journey of seeking help for PPD can be daunting, especially when trying to help an adult child with depression.
+Encouraging them to seek professional assessment and treatment is vital.
+For parents of adult children experiencing PPD, offering support and understanding during this process is critical for their recovery.
 If you’re noticing symptoms of postpartum depression, please take our postpartum depression self-test for a better understanding.

 Postpartum Depression Self-Test